TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/BaseVariants.rst

     For those coming from earlier TYPO3 versions: With site handling, there is no need for `sys_domain` records anymore! :)

 .. seealso::
    Read :ref:`application-context` for more information on how to set the application context.

+   Read :ref:`yaml-api` for more information on YAML parsing.

 The following variables and functions are available in addition to the default Symfony functionality: